FarmBot-Docs/farmbot-software/v12/The-FarmBot-Web-App/photos/weed-detection.md

 Once an image has been taken with the camera, the weed detector software will process it.
 There are several processing parameters available (**BLUR**, **MORPH**, and **ITERATION**) that can help you fine tune the system to perform the best in your environment.
 It is recommended to use the default values at first, run a test, and then experiment with the processing parameter values to see how the results change.

 # Step 3: Detect weeds
 Move the FarmBot over a section of soil.
 Press <span class="fb-button fb-green">detect weeds</span> to instruct FarmBot to take a photo and then process that image with the weed detection software.
-Any weeds found in the image will appear in the map, and be listed in the weeds panel.
+Any weeds found in the image will appear in the map, and be listed as **PENDING** in the weeds panel.
+See [Weeds](../weeds.md) for additional information.

 ![weeds panel and weeds in map](_images/weeds_panel_and_weeds_in_map.png)

 <span class="fb-button fb-green">scan current image</span> can be used to run weed detection on an image already taken, instead of taking a new photo.

 # Scan the entire garden
 Detect weeds across FarmBot's entire bed by creating a sequence of movements in a grid pattern with a <span class="fb-step fb-run-farmware">detect weeds</span> command at each grid point.
+For step-by-step instructions, see the [Scan the Garden for Weeds How-to guide](../../FarmBot-Software/how-to-guides/scan-the-garden-for-weeds.md).

 # Remove weeds with FarmBot
 Weed removal can be performed by creating a weed removal sequence that uses the weeding tool on weeds (points) in the farm designer.